ecrl/ecabc/README.md

 The artificial bee colony can take a mulitude of parameters.
 - **endValue**: The target fitness score you would like your values to produce in order to terminate program
-- **iterationAmount**: The amount of iterations you would like the program to undergo before terminating
+- **iterationAmount**: The amount of iterations you would like the program to undergo before terminating.
+An iteration is one cycle of assinging values to N location for N many employer bees.
 - **amountOfEmployer**: The amount of employer bees the artificial colony will contain, each containing its own set of value and fitness scores correlating to the values.
-- **specifyMinOrMax**: Specify whether the fitness cost will be minimized or maximized.
-Defaults to minimized.
+The more bees, the longer each iteration will take, however the less iterations your program will hypothetically need to arrive at a target min/max value.
 - **printInfo**: Accepts a boolean value, if set to False will prevent any print statements from occuring, this will increase the speed of your program if your fitness function isn't computationally expensive.
+- **filename**: Accepts the name of a file which you wish to save your settings and scores.
+Setting this to None will avoid creating a save file.
+If you have a settings file which matches the file you specified, the settings and scores from the settings file in your directory will be imported

+The artificial bee colony also utilizes a variety to methods to toggle certain settings.
+- **minimize**: If set to true, the bee colony will minimize the fitness function, otherwise it will maximize it.
+- **printInfo**: Same as the printInfo argument.

 # Example